fulstak/rhombus-wiki/content/tutorial/marketplace/buying-selling.md

 <lead>The {{< label info >}}Seller{{< /label >}} lists an item for sale</lead>

-1. To list an item, first go to the **Sell** page of Particl Desktop
+1. To list an item, first go to the **Sell** page of Rhombus Desktop
 1. On the **Sell** page, you will see a list of all previously listed items.
 To add a new one, click on `+ Add new listing`
 1. Fill the Listing's details and add pictures.
 Note that the first picture you add is going to be used as the thumbnail for your Listing
 1. Click on `Save & Publish` and then type your encryption password to temporarily unlock your wallet.
 An unlocked wallet is required to publish Listings
 1. Choose the duration of the Listing and click on `Confirm & Publish` – e.g. if you choose 1 week, then your Listing is going to stay up on the Open Marketplace for 7 days
-1. Wait for at least one confirmation and your Listing will appear in the **Listings** page of the Particl Open Marketplace
+1. Wait for at least one confirmation and your Listing will appear in the **Listings** page of the Rhombus Open Marketplace

 {{< hint info >}}
 **[Listing fees](/learn/marketplace/fees) are calculated based on the duration and size of your Listing**.\